Everyone with dyslexia is different. No two people have the same learning style.

 - Just try a wee bit harder

-8 ways that teachers can help you:
+8 ways that teachers can help support you with your dyslexia:

 - Listen to you – ask you what is working well for you at school and what support helps.